mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Cache Size For Migrated VMs

-HDM allocates a cache quota on the On-Cloud, for all the migrated VMs for optimal performance of the applications running on On-Cloud.
-The cache size allocation follows the below rules
+HDM allocates a cache quota in the cloud for all migrated VMs to ensure optimal performance of the applications running in the cloud.
+The cache size allocation follows these rules:

-*   If the VM has been monitored for IOs on the On-Premise for sufficient time, the working set is derived by the IO analysis and the cache size is based on the working set size.
-Note that, this is valid only for standard and performance mode of deployment.
+*   If the on-premises VM has been monitored for I/Os for a sufficient amount of time, the working set is derived by the I/O analysis and the cache size is based on the working set size.
+Note that this is only valid for _Standard_ and _Performance_ modes of deployment.
-*   If the VM is not monitored, the cache size is based on the size of the VMDKs.
-It is
+*   If the VM is not monitored, the cache size is based on the size of the VMDKs:
-    *   15% for standard and performance mode of deployment
+    *   15% for _Standard_ and _Performance_ modes of deployment
-    *   25% for lite mode of deployment
+    *   25% for the _Lite_ mode of deployment
-*   There is also a minimum cache size per deployment mode.
-It is
+*   There is also a minimum cache size per deployment mode:
-    *   5 GB for lite and performance mode of deployment
+    *   5 GB for _Lite_ and _Performance_ modes of deployment
-    *   3 GB for standard mode of deployment
+    *   3 GB for the _Standard_ mode of deployment

 ## Migrate a VM using the SQS Interface

 HDM migration for ARM use case is supported through SQS interface.
 The prerequisites for using SQS interface for migration are

 1. HDM Appliance must have access to Internet
 2. The SQS queues for command and response queues must be created in the Amazon SQS service